xiangcatherine/ruby-object/README.md

 -   a favorite food
 -   a catchphrase

+You can test your work using `bin/rake test`.

 Then, in the root of this repo, open up a Ruby interpreter with `pry`.
 In the first line, run the command `require_relative 'lib/person.rb'`;
 this will load the contents of the entire `person.rb` file into the terminal,